-The EAG prepared the first consultation paper, which was approved by ANMAC's Standards Accreditation and Assessment Committee (SAAC) and the ANMAC Board and distributed to stakeholders before the first consultation forum.17 Stakeholders could provide feedback by attending a forum, sending a submission or email or responding to an electronic survey.
+The EAG prepared the first consultation paper, which was approved by ANMAC's Standards Accreditation and Assessment Committee (SAAC) and the ANMAC Board, and distributed it to stakeholders before the first consultation forum.17 Stakeholders were invited to provide feedback by attending a forum, sending a submission or email, or responding to an electronic survey.

-The consultation paper was placed on ANMAC's website and the public invited to provide comment.
-The paper provided the background, context, purpose and process of the review and addressed key areas of change in education and health policy relevant to the development of the EPIQ-RN Accreditation Standards.
+The consultation paper was placed on ANMAC's website and the public invited to comment.
+The paper covered the background, context, purpose and process of the review and addressed key areas of change in education and health policy relevant to the development of the EPIQ RN Accreditation Standards.

-This first consultation process identified strong support for aligning the EPIQ-RN Accreditation Standards with the Registered Nurse Accreditation Standards (2012) and articulating, at a minimum, desired competency outcomes of entry-level programs.
+This first consultation process identified strong support for aligning the EPIQ RN Accreditation Standards with the Registered Nurse Accreditation Standards (2012) and articulating, at a minimum, desired competency outcomes of entry-level programs.